horpia/fireworks/README.md

 # Fireworks

-Small tool for rendering different fireworks.
+A tool for rendering different fireworks.
 Created special for celebrating new year 2021 on pikabu.ru.
+Be free to use it as you wish.

 [Game demo](https://horpia.github.io/fireworks/build/game1.html)